tcltk/tcl/doc/markdown/lreverse.md

 # Description

-The **lreverse** command returns a list that has the same elements as its input list, *list*, except with the elements in the reverse order.
+The \fBlreverse\fR command returns a list that has the same elements as its input list, \fIlist\fR, except with the elements in the reverse order.

 # Examples